4ions/AtomChat-The_escape_room/README.md

 ```

-## Deployment, Integration with Telegram
+## Deployment and Integration with Telegram

 To deploy and use in Telegram